 Yet in those first years, “we were happy,” he says.
 “I couldn’t imagine not being with her for the rest of my life.”

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.

-Mark announced his intent to leave Jennair but still entered counseling with her.
+He announced his intent to leave Jennair but still entered with her into counseling.
 He also continued to see Meredith, who switched jobs from the University of Delaware to Villanova and moved to the Philadelphia area while separating from her own husband of nine years.